AstralDynamics/orca/spec/scenarios/student.md

 * This time, the learning outcome is certified and it switches to the "certified" state.

-* At the end of each week the student meets with their mentors and tutor for a touch point meeting.
+* 3 times during the placement the student meets with their mentors and tutor for a touch point meeting.
 All parties can use the platform to review the student's progress.